Wooniety/srsLTE-Sniffer/README.md

       - Operator (MNC)
   - SIB2 -- TODO
-    - Some system configuration settings Theoroetically could make a rouge eNB using the settings from SIB2
+    - Some system configuration settings
+      Theoretically could make a rouge eNB using the settings from SIB2
       > recieved powerthreshold  to  trigger  a  handoff  to  an  adjacent  cell  and  aseries  of  configuration  parameters  that  could  be  leveraged  toconfigure a rogue base station.
 [3]
 - Paging requests
   - IMSI (Not more than 15 digits)